answebdev/twilight-zone-api-home/README.md

 ## Development

-This site was created for the documentation of the custom-built Twilight Zone API and provides all of the information needed to start making HTTP requests.
+This site was created for the documentation of the custom-built Twilight Zone API and provides all of the information needed to start making HTTP requests, , including a set of six common resources that the API comes with.
+It was built with React and uses Prism for the syntax highlighting.
+Smoothscroll polyfill was used so that the smooth scroll behavior can be used in browsers that do not support smooth scrolling (e.g., Safari).

 ## Screenshots